 TRZ presents its financial statements and SST reporting in CHF, which is TRZ's functional currency.
-The Company applies a consistent policy for translating transactions and balances in currencies other than the relevant currency of presentation between its financial statements and SST reporting.
+TRZ applies a consistent policy for translating transactions and balances in currencies other than the relevant currency of presentation between its financial statements and SST reporting.

 Foreign currency transactions are accounted for at the exchange rates prevailing at the date of the transactions.
-For TRZ gains and losses resulting from the settlement of such transactions, and from the translation of monetary assets and liabilities denominated in non-CHF currencies, are recognised in the statement of profit or loss.
+For TRZ gains and losses resulting from the settlement of such transactions, and from the translation of monetary assets and liabilities denominated in non-CHF currencies, are recognised in the income statement.